Healthcare-Associated Infections (HAIs) and Antimicrobial Use Prevalence Survey

 In 2009, the Centers for Disease Control and Prevention (CDC) conducted a single city pilot point prevalence survey.
-The New York EIP participated in a limited roll-out survey conducted at 3 area hospitals in 2010.
-A full-scale survey was conducted in 2011 in 23 hospitals in the Western NY region and again in 2015 in 22 hospitals.
+The Rochester/New York State EIP participated in a limited roll-out survey conducted at three area hospitals in 2010.
+A full-scale survey was conducted in 2011 in 23 hospitals in the Western NY region and repeated in 2015 in 22 hospitals.

-In 2013-4, Rochester EIP participated in a pilot study using similar methods in three nursing homes.
-With the changing delivery of healthcare in the U.S. from hospitals to non-hospital settings, additional efforts to effectively measure and prevent HAIs in non-acute care hospital settings have been initiated.
-Nursing homes and skilled nursing facilities have been identified by the US Department of Health and Human Services as a priority area for monitoring the occurrence of HAIs and implementing programs to reduce HAIs, (www.hhs.gov/ash/initiatives/hai/actionplan/index.html#Phase3:Long-TermCareFacilities).
+In 2013-4, Rochester/New York State EIP participated in a pilot study using similar methods in three nursing homes.
+With the changing delivery of health care in the U.S. from hospitals to non-hospital settings, additional efforts to effectively measure and prevent HAIs in non-acute care hospital settings were initiated.
+Nursing homes and skilled nursing facilities have been identified by the U.S. Department of Health and Human Services as a priority area for monitoring the occurrence of HAIs and implementing programs to reduce HAIs.
 In 2017, a full-scale survey was conducted in nursing homes.
-The goal of this survey was to provide reliable estimates of the national burden of HAI among nursing home residents.
+The goal of this survey was to provide reliable estimates of the national burden of HAI and antibiotic use among nursing home residents.